dotnet/docs-maui/docs/fundamentals/localization.md

 :::image type="content" source="media/localization/info-plist.png" alt-text="Screenshot of the supported locales for the app in the generic Info.plist editor.":::

+For more information about *Info.plist*, see [Information property list](~/macios/info-plist.md).

 ### Windows

-To support multiple languages in a .NET MAUI app on Windows you must declare each supported language in the *Package.appxmanifest* file in the *Resources\Windows* folder of your .NET MAUI app project:
+To support multiple languages in a .NET MAUI app on Windows you must declare each supported language in the *Resources\Windows\Package.appxmanifest* file of your .NET MAUI app project:

 1. Open the *Package.appxmanifest* file in a text editor and locate the following section: